frcdesign/FRCDesign.org/docs/design-guide/stage1/1A-onshapeFundamentals.md

 ## Learning Center Courses

-[Onshape's Learning Center](https://learn.onshape.com/) provides free learning courses and articles on how to use Onshape, from document navigation and sketching all the way to advanced surface and sheet metal modeling.
-This is a great resource to reference for both new and experienced users.
+[Onshape's Learning Center](https://learn.onshape.com/) provides free learning courses and articles covering everything from document navigation and sketching to advanced surface and sheet metal modeling.
+It's a valuable resource for both novice and seasoned users alike.

 Please complete these courses on the learning center to learn the fundamentals of Onshape CAD.